-Programme Code: SCA00 NQF Exit Level: 9 Plan Code: SFAARHM60 Total NQF Credits: 180

-Course Code Course Description NQF Credits NQF Level Compulsory cou irse: ARCL7025A Research Report: Archaeological Heritage Management 90 9 Select courses fr rom lists below yielding a minimum of 90 NQF credits.
-A minimum of t wo courses from the list below: ARCL7026A Archaeotourism 30 9 ARCL7027A Geographical Information Systems for Heritage Resource Management 30 9 ARCL7028A Cultural Resource Management Archaeology in the Field and Laboratory 30 9 ARCL7029A Public and Heritage Archaeology 30 9 ARCL7030A Rock Art Management 30 9 A maximum of 3 30 credits from the list below (optional): HART7032A Collections Management 30 9 APES7019A Energy and the Environment 15 9 APES7020A Environmental Impact Assessment - Concepts and Critical Review 15 9 PHIL7031A Ethics and the Environment 30 9 SOCL7011A Environmental Sociology 30 9 Note: Not all ele ective courses will be offered in every year.
+Programme Code: SCA00 NQF Exit Level: 9 Plan Code: SFAARHM60 Total NQF Credits: 180 Total NQF Credits: 180 Course Code Course Description NQF Credits NQF Level Compulsory cours se: ARCL7025A Research Report: Archaeolog ical Heritage Management 90 9 Select courses from m lists below yielding a minim um of 90 NQF credits.
+A minimum of tw o courses from the list below: ARCL7026A Archaeotourism 30 9 ARCL7027A Geographical Information Sy Management stems for Heritage Resource 30 9 ARCL7028A Cultural Resource Manageme and Laboratory ent Archaeology in the Field 30 9 ARCL7029A Public and Heritage Archaeology 30 9 ARCL7030A Rock Art Management 30 9 A maximum of 30 ) credits from the list below (or otional): HART7032A Collections Management 30 9 APES7019A Energy and the Environment 15 9 APES7020A Environmental Impact Assess Critical Review ment - Concepts and 15 9 PHIL7031A Ethics and the Environment 30 9 SOCL7011A Environmental Sociology 30 9 Note: Not all elec Note: Not all elective courses will be offered in every year.